AndreaJasper/AndreaJasper/README.md

 -->
 <br>

 Hi all!
 My name is Andrea and I’m a Full-Stack developer with a background in Front-End development and Project Management.
-I currently work in Ruby and expanding into JavaScript/React.
+I currently work in React on Rails, but I'm expanding into Go.
 Learning is a passion of mine that I persue enthusiastically and allows me to grow in fun and unexpected ways.

 ![](https://img.shields.io/badge/LinkedIn-informational?style=for-the-badge&logo=linkedin&logoColor=white&color=6c88c4)